DevJGraham/DevJGraham/README.md

 # David Graham
 #### Computer Science Student in Pittsburgh, PA
-I am a business-minded individual with a strong interest in Machine Learning and Software Development.
-I blend technical proficiency with strong interpersonal skills, aiming to deliver practical solutions in dynamic environments.
+Business-minded individual with a strong interest in Machine Learning and Software Development.
+Blending technical proficiency with strong interpersonal skills, aiming to deliver practical solutions in dynamic environments.
 Passionate about utilizing technology to enhance efficiency and solve problems.